 We’re here to help and educate.
 We work to educate patients, families, doctors and health professionals on vitamin D and what the latest research shows, to improve the quality and longevity of lives.

-The Vitamin D Council was formed in 2003 by current Executive Director John J Cannell, MD.
+The Vitamin D Council was formed in 2003 by current Medical Director John J Cannell, MD.
 He believed that there were likely bad consequences in getting so little sun exposure (cough, vitamin D deficiency) and wanted to do something about it.
 So, he founded the Vitamin D Council to educate the public on the importance of sun exposure and vitamin D.

 Research on vitamin D is pouring out and it’s hard to keep up with the latest information.
 Recommendations on vitamin D and sun exposure are confusing, conflicting and inconsistent.